About BirdRank

 What's the difference between the monthly and annual ranking?

 The monthly ranking considers only species recorded in the current month.
-The annual ranking accumulates all species throughout the year, and 1st record bonuses also accumulate — each month you were first in Brazil or in your state earns +1.
-Maximum +24 bonus points per year (12 months × 2 bonuses).
+The annual ranking accumulates all species throughout the year, and bonuses also accumulate: each month you were first in Brazil or in your state earns +1, and each day you recorded the Bird of the Day earns +1.

 How do I appear in the ranking?
 Do I need an account?